Marion

-Marion – often referred to as Marion Maerz – was one of Germany’s hippest stars and a Paul McCartney favourite.
-Her time at the top was all too brief, and she is best remembered for her 1965 gem Er ist wieder da.
+Marion – later known as Marion Maerz – was one of Germany’s hippest stars and a Paul McCartney favourite.
+However, her time at the top was all too brief, and she is best remembered for her 1965 gem Er ist wieder da.

 Her chance at a singing career came in 1964, when she was invited to take part in a talent contest organised by Pepsi Cola, after being spotted at an exhibition in Hanover.
 She had been demonstrating how a cassette manufacturer’s products worked by singing every 15 minutes.